 The Q and SL ranges follow a less structured path, but it is known that the SL3 is on the stocks; it’s just a matter of when.
 I suspect we will have to wait until 2024 for this one.

-The Q3 is also coming, and I am fairly confident we will see this new model in 2023.
+The Q3 is also coming, and I am fairly confident we will see this new model in the first quarter of 2023.
 The original Q, a surprise success, arrived in June 2015 and was followed four years later by the Q2 in March 2019, so a 2023 launch for the next model is logical.